unsignedzero/PowerAnalyze/README.md

 # Power Analyze #

-We analyze the power of the needy and provide feedback to those that need it.
+We analyze the power traces (in CSV) of systems and run it through an SVM, e1071.
+Our goal is to get the SVM to correctly identify as many traces as possible given the mean of the trace.

 Created by David Tran (unsignedzero)